 Some might call 8K overkill.
 And it might be for most people.
 But Canon seems to think that’s the way the filmmaking world is heading.
 The technological progress is a sight to behold in any case.

 If you need a smaller resolution at high FPS, the EOS R5 is still your friend.

 4K at 120FPS and amazing stills

-At 4K, the camera will capture at up to 120FPS.
-All this comes from the new 45MP sensor with a 12 fps shutter (20 for digital).
-The sensor will shoot stills in incredible quality.
+At 4K, the camera can capture at up to 120FPS.
+All this comes from the 45MP sensor with a 12 fps shutter (20 for digital).
+The sensor shoots stills in incredible quality.
 Especially sports shooters will enjoy these stills and high-quality filming.

-In short, Canon is stepping up their game in the realm of mirrorless cameras.
-Any new camera released in 2020 has a lot to live up to.
+In short, Canon has stepped up their game in the realm of mirrorless cameras.
+Any new cameras released next have a lot to live up to.

 Double memory cards and more connectivity

 Now, better resolution means larger file sizes.
 When filming in 8K you may need an external hard drive close by.
 It takes up a lot of space.

 Let's look at the data storage.
 EOS R5 supports both SD UHS-II and CFexpress memory cards, giving you the freedom to choose.
 And the ability to get more mileage out of your old storage cards.

 Bear in mind that recording in 4K, 8K or 120FPS can only be saved on CFexpress cards.